 These office layouts need to be diverse.
 At any given moment each team member should be able to find a place that suits the task at hand.
 Beyond the layout, collaborative workplaces must be supported by the right technology.
-This infrastructure should support flexibility, free flowing and constant communication.
+This infrastructure should support flexibility and free flowing, constant communication.

-When working in more collaborative environments, businesses enjoy an uptick in the 'water-cooler' effect.
-Team members find themselves sitting next to different people each day, increasing conversations between employees that otherwise may not have had much interaction.
-This exposure encourages more creativity, more collaboration and as a result, more productive solutions to business problems.
+When working in more collaborative environments, businesses enjoy an uptick in the water-cooler effect.
+Team members find themselves sitting next to different people each day, increasing conversations between employees that otherwise may not have interacted much.
+This exposure encourages more creativity, more collaboration and, as a result, more productive solutions to business problems.